Work with collections

 Create a new collection that generates vector embeddings automatically.

-To automatically generate vector embeddings, you must enable the corresponding embedding provider integration, add the embedding provider API key in the Astra KMS, and make sure your database can access the embedding provider service.
+To automatically generate embeddings, you must enable the corresponding embedding provider integration, add the embedding provider API key in the Astra KMS, and make sure your database can access the embedding provider service.
 You can use the Data API to find supported embedding providers and their configuration parameters.

 As an alternative to Astra KMS authentication, you can do one of the following: